-(i) Banks should not deduct / net any amount like provisions, accrued interest, etc, from ANBC.

-(ii) With effect from the fortnight beginning August 24, 2013, incremental FCNR (B) deposits as also NRE deposits with reference to base date of July 26, 2013, and having maturity of three years and above, mobilized by banks, will be exempted from the maintenance of CRR / SLR.
-Advances granted in India against the incremental FCNR (B) / NRE deposits qualifying for exemption from CRR / SLR requirements, as detailed above, will also be excluded from Adjusted Net Bank Credit for computation of priority sector targets.
+- (i) Banks should not deduct / net any amount like provisions, accrued interest, etc. from ANBC. - (ii) With effect from the fortnight beginning August 24, 2013, incremental FCNR (B) deposits as also NRE deposits with reference to base date of July 26, 2013, and having maturity of three years and above, mobilized by banks, will be exempted from the maintenance of CRR / SLR.
+Advances granted in India against the incremental FCNR (B) / NRE deposits qualifying for exemption from CRR / SLR requirements, as detailed above, will also be excluded from Adjusted Net Bank Credit for computation of priority sector targets. - (iii) On a review, it has been decided that the exemption granted on incremental FCNR (B) /NRE deposits from maintenance of CRR/SLR will be withdrawn with effect from reporting fortnight beginning June 14, 2014, i.e., only the eligible amount of incremental FCNR (B) and NRE deposits of maturities of three years and above from the base date of July 26, 2013, and outstanding as on June 13, 2014, would qualify for CRR/SLR exemption till their maturities/ pre-mature withdrawals.
+Advances extended in India against the above mentioned incremental FCNR (B)/ NRE deposits, qualifying for exemption from CRR/ SLR requirements, will be eligible for exclusion from Adjusted Bank Credit, till their repayment, for computation of priority sector lending targets.

-III.
-Description of the Categories under priority sector
+4. Description of the Categories under priority sector

-1. Agriculture
+4.1.
+Agriculture

-1.1.
+4.1.1.
 Direct Agriculture

-Loans to individual farmers [including Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual farmers, provided banks maintain disaggregated data on such loans] engaged in Agriculture and Allied Activities, viz., dairy, fishery, animal husbandry, poultry, bee-keeping and sericulture (up to cocoon stage).

-Loans to others [such as corporates, partnership firms and institutions] for Agriculture and Allied Activities (dairy, fishery, piggery, poultry, bee-keeping, etc.) up to an aggregate limit of ₹2 crore per borrower for the following purposes:

-(i) Short-term loans for raising crops, i.e. for crop loans.
+- 4.1.1.1 Loans to individual farmers [including Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual farmers, provided banks maintain disaggregated data on such loans] engaged in Agriculture and Allied Activities, viz., dairy, fishery, animal husbandry, poultry, bee-keeping and sericulture (up to cocoon stage). - 4.1.1.2 Loans to others [such as corporates, partnership firms and institutions] for Agriculture and Allied Activities (dairy, fishery, piggery, poultry, beekeeping, etc.) up to an aggregate limit of ₹ 2 crore per borrower for the following purposes: - (i) Short-term loans for raising crops, i.e. for crop loans.

-This will include traditional/non-traditional plantations, horticulture and allied activities.

-(ii) Medium & long-term loans for agriculture and allied activities (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm and development loans for allied activities).

-(iii) Loans for pre-harvest and post-harvest activities viz. spraying, weeding, harvesting, sorting, grading and transporting of their own farm produce.

-(iv) Loans to farmers up to ₹ 50 lakh against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans for raising the produce or not.

-(v) Loans to small and marginal farmers for purchase of land for agricultural purposes.
+This will include traditional/non-traditional plantations, horticulture and allied activities. - (ii) Medium & long-term loans for agriculture and allied activities (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm and development loans for allied activities). - (iii) Loans for pre-harvest and post-harvest activities viz. spraying, weeding, harvesting, sorting, grading and transporting of their own farm produce. - (iv) Loans to farmers up to ₹ 50 lakh against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans for raising the produce or not. - (v) Loans to small and marginal farmers for purchase of land for agricultural purposes.

-(vi) Loans to distressed farmers indebted to non-institutional lenders, against appropriate collateral.

-(vii) Export credit for exporting their own farm produce.
+- (vi) Loans to distressed farmers indebted to non-institutional lenders, against appropriate collateral. - (vii) Export credit for exporting their own farm produce.

-1.2.
+4.1.2.
 Indirect agriculture

-1.2.1.
+4.1.2.1.
 Loans to corporates, partnership firms and institutions engaged in Agriculture and Allied Activities [dairy, fishery, animal husbandry, poultry, bee-keeping and sericulture (up to cocoon stage)]